miaobuao/astro-theme-glass-craft/src/content/blog/markdown-style-guide.md

 ---
-title: "Markdown Style Guide"
+title: 'Markdown Style Guide'
-description: "Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro."
+description: 'Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.'
-pubDate: "Jun 19 2024"
+pubDate: 'Jun 19 2024'
 ---

 Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.